March Madness: Alabama, Houston, Kansas, Purdue the 1 seeds

-The top overall seed, Alabama, has been on a roll despite the program being entangled in a developing murder case.
-Another No. 1 seed, defending national champion Kansas, has a coach coming out of the hospital and a team coming off a blowout loss.
+The top overall seed, Alabama, has been on a roll despite being entangled in a murder case.
+Another No. 1 seed, defending national champion Kansas, is coming off a blowout loss and has a coach coming out of the hospital.
 Yet another, Houston, just watched its best player go down in a heap with a scary injury.

 This year’s March Madness frontrunners might be anything but perfect, but the presence of these teams and all their questions at the top of the bracket could make for precisely what the NCAA wants its tournament to be – a perfectly unpredictable mess.